umbraco/UmbracoDocs/14/umbraco-forms/tutorials/creating-a-multipage-form.md

 ## Customize Form Settings

-If you wish to customize the Form Swttings, see the [Form Settings](../editor/creating-a-form/form-settings.md) article.
+If you wish to customize the Form Settings, see the [Form Settings](../editor/creating-a-form/form-settings.md) article.

 ## Rendering the Form on the Frontend